fxnai/fxn-llm-js/README.md

 });
 ```

+The client provides a `baseUrl` property that can be passed to LLM clients in your code.

-> [!TIP]
+> [!IMPORTANT]
 > Create an access key by signing onto [Function](https://fxn.ai/settings/developer).

-> [!TIP]
-> If you would like to see a new LLM provider supported, please submit a PR!

-## Running the OpenAI Client Locally
+## Using the OpenAI Client Locally
-To run text-generation and embedding models locally using the OpenAI client, specify the `baseUrl` on the client:
+To run text-generation and embedding models locally using the OpenAI client, pass the Function LLM `baseUrl` on the OpenAI client:
 ```js
 import OpenAI from "openai"